bxdoan/bxdoan/README.md

 <div align="center">

-> Anything can happen.
-No one ever thinks it will until it does.
-What will happen, happens.
-That’s how the world is.
-The most important thing is to not let the tragedy defeat you.
-To believe that you can get through it.
+> Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do, so throw off the bowlines, sail away from safe harbor, catch the trade winds in your sails.
+Explore, Dream, Discover.

-> — Kyousuke Natsume —
+> — Mark Twain —

 </div>